ProteinCalc Logo

 Black Beans Nutrition Snapshot

 Representative source entry: Beans, black, mature seeds, cooked, boiled, without salt.
 Use cooked or drained canned values.
-Refried beans or beans cooked with fat can be much higher in calories.
+Dry beans, refried beans, beans cooked with fat, and restaurant beans can differ sharply in water, sodium, and calories.

 Good for weight loss?
 Good